All In For Kansas Kids text logo with yellow star in the upper right.

 Kansas Early Childhood Governance Summit

-View the entire recording of the Early Childhood Governance Summit and see below for the graphic recording of the summit.
+View the entire recording of the Early Childhood Governance Summit, access the presentation slides, and see the graphic recording of Accomplishments and Goals below.

 With support provided by the Kansas Early Childhood Advisory Council’s governance structure and Preschool Development Grant Birth Through Five (PDG B-5) funding, many groups were able to increase and amplify the scope of their work by aligning standards and processes across the state.
 By centering the voices and needs of families in Kansas, greater system coordination and collaboration identified service gaps and opportunities that expanded education and trainings, services, and resources for both service providers and the families they serve.